cmuphyscomp/hmv-s16/README.md

 Contents
 --------

-The python/ contains support libraries and scripts for both RhinoPython and CPython.
+The python/  folder contains support libraries and scripts for both RhinoPython and CPython.